No Win No Fee Agreements

 The Government has therefore stated that these costs must be met by the Claimant and deducted from damages.
 In recognition of this extra cost to the Claimant's the Government has increased the damages awarded to Claimant's for their pain, suffering and loss of amenity by 10%.
 The level of deduction will depend on the nature and value of your claim.

 Why do Solicitors Enter into a No Win No Fee Agreement?

-As stated above, if your no win no fee,claim is not successful we will not be paid.
-In order to recognise this risk, we are entitled to claim what is known as a 'success fee'.
+As stated above, if your no win no fee claim is not successful we will not be paid.
+In order to recognise this risk, our no win no fee solicitors are entitled to claim what is known as a 'success fee'.
 This is also known as an uplift and is a percentage of the costs or damages awarded.

 Call for a FREE first legal consultation and discover if your claim could be taken forward on a No Win No Fee basis, while discussing your case.
 You will receive qualified legal advice you can trust.

 What is an After the Event (ATE) Insurance Policy?

 In the event you do not have Before the Event Insurance we will discuss the funding options available to you, in most cases the most suitable form of insurance would be an After the Event Insurance Policy.
 An After the Event Insurance Policy covers the Defendants costs which they would be awarded should your case not be successful.